 Clear communication is essential in remote teaching.
 We advise not only consistent direct communication with students (via channels like Canvas announcements and email), but also setting up your course so expectations are obvious.

-The Canvas Announcements tool is the best way to communicate time-sensitive information to your class.
+The Canvas Announcements tool is the best way to communicate time-sensitive information to your whole class.
 Posting an announcement sends a notification to all students enrolled in the course, and the announcement itself is archived on Canvas (meaning students will receive it as an email, but can find it again easily without searching their inboxes).

 Canvas Inbox is a great way to communicate with individual students or small groups.
+They will receive an email notification, but can also access the message in the Inbox, meaning it is less likely to be lost in their email.

 Learn about Announcements and Inbox communication versus email, including how to create an announcement.